Azareal/Gosora/README.md

 The following commands will pull the latest copy of Gosora off the Git repository, will create a user account to run Gosora as, will set it as the owner of the files and will start the installation process.

+If you're just casually setting up an installation on your own machine which isn't exposed to the internet just to try out Gosora, then you might not need to setup a seperate account for it or do `chmod 2775 logs`.

-Please type these into the console and hit enter:
+Please type the following commands into the console and hit enter:

 cd /home/